IndyGo Recognizes Two Service Areas

 Why are we offering this new service?

-IndyGo currently provides ADA-level service countywide, meaning that we maintain the service characteristics required by the American with Disabilities Act (ADA) to the area beyond the required ADA service area, which is only meant to cover areas within three-fourths mile on either side of fixed route and at times when fixed-route service is not running.
-Recognizing there are in fact two service areas will permit IndyGo to focus on improving its performance in the required ADA area, while offering a new service to the area beyond the ADA.
+Before January 2023, IndyGo previously provided ADA-level service countywide, meaning that we maintained the service characteristics required by the American with Disabilities Act (ADA) to the area beyond the required ADA service area, which is only meant to cover areas within three-fourths mile on either side of fixed route and at times when fixed-route service is not running.
+Recognizing there are in fact two service areas permitted IndyGo to focus on improving its performance in the required ADA area, while offering a new service to the area beyond the ADA.

 How was the community involved in the process?